samhh/dotfiles/README.md

 foo :: Bar
 ```

+Additionally some Home Manager modules are defined in `:/modules/`.

 ## History

 I used to run various different operating systems and window managers.
 Those configs are preserved in this repo's commit history.
 Arch/XMonad specifically is available at `nixos~1`.